 '''

 local x1 = node.new("glyph")

-x1.attr = node.current_attr()

 local x2 = node.new("glyph")

-x2.attr = node.current_attr()

-or:

-local x1 = node.new("glyph")

-local x2 = node.new("glyph")

 local ca = node.current_attr()

 x1.attr = ca

 x2.attr = ca

 '''

 The attribute lists are ref counted and the assignment takes care of incrementing the refcount.
-You cannot expect the value ca to be valid any more when you assign attributes (using tex.setattribute) or when control has been passed back to TFX.
+You cannot expect the value ca to be valid any more when you assign attributes (using tex.setattribute) or when control has been passed back to TeX.

-9.3.5.5 has_attribute
+9.3.5.5 has\attribute